rust-lang/book/nostarch/chapter08.md

 let does_not_exist = v.get(100);
 ```

-Attempting to access the element at index 100 in a vector containing five
+Listing 8-5: Attempting to access the element at index 100 in a vector
-elements
+containing five elements

 When we run this code, the first `[]` method will cause the program to panic
 because it references a nonexistent element.
 This method is best used when you